 A Double-Edged Sword

-Real estate contingencies are a double-edged sword for home buyers.
+Real estate contingencies can be a double-edged sword for home buyers.
 They give you a legal way to back out of a transaction, if some unforeseen event occurs.
 That's a good thing.

-But they can also make your offer less appealing to the seller, especially in a hot market where multiple offers are common.
+But they could also make your offer less appealing to the seller, especially in a hot market where multiple offers are common.
 That's the downside.
 Market awareness should be your guide.

 Certain types of purchase contingencies are common and should not raise any red flags with sellers.
 The home inspection contingency is a good example, as is the mortgage financing clause.
 Most real estate contracts includes these two provisions, and for good reason.
 They're common sense.
 But the further you get away from these common contingencies, the more likely the seller is to object.

-For instance, making the sale contingent upon the sale of your current home could work against you -- especially in a seller's market where the homeowner could have plenty of other offers to choose from.
+For instance, making the deal contingent upon the sale of your current home could work against you -- especially in a seller's market where the homeowner has other offers to consider.

-Bottom line: It's wise to use certain types of purchase agreement contingencies when buying a house.
-They prevent you from getting "trapped" into buying a home you either don't want or can't afford.
-But you have to exercise good judgement when including these clauses in your contract.
+Bottom line: When buying a home, it's wise to make the contract contingent on certain conditions.
+This can help you avoid becoming "trapped" into buying a house you either don't want or can't afford.
+But you have to exercise good judgment when including these clauses in your purchase agreement.
 One contingency too many, and the seller might reject your offer.